Lounge and Kitchen

 The Holiday House is modern, comfortable and well appointed.
 Guest accommodation comprises the entire upper floor, featuring stunning views overlooking the beach and the Pacific Ocean.
 There are three bedrooms, a lounge room / dining room, kitchen, toilet and bathroom, with a full-length verandah facing the ocean and gas BBQ facilities on the deck.

-The master bedroom contains a queen bed and ample storage space, a second bedroom contains a double and and single bed, and a third bedroom has three single beds.
+The master bedroom contains a queen bed and ample storage space, a second bedroom contains a double and a single bed, and a third bedroom has three single beds.
 Pillows, doonas, light blankets and mattress protectors are provided, but guests need to bring their own sheets and pillow cases.
 A twin tub washing machine is available upon request.

 The house is fully equipped with furniture and kitchen equipment.
 Cooking facilities include a gas oven, hot plates and a grill doubling as a toaster.
 Generous cold storage is provided by a large fridge/freezer within the kitchen and an additional chest freezer in easy reach by the back stairs.
 Kitchen supplies comprise a range of pots, pans, baking and casserole dishes, a gas kettle, mixing bowls and a good array of cooking utensils.